 The College also works to assist students in obtaining placement in internships and co-ops.
 The CAPS Center staff also works diligently to assist students with the process involved in obtaining career opportunities in business, industry, and/or graduate and professional schools upon graduation.

 SCHOLARSHIPS

 In addition to the scholarship programs offered by the University, the College of Business has its own financial resources for business majors.
-Students with grade point averages ranging from 2.5 to 4.0 are eligible to apply for financia assistance from the College of Business.
+Scholarships include: